Maryland Online Sports Betting

 - Strong, Trusted Brand

-So if sports betting isn’t legal in Maryland yet, but voters approved the legalization of sports betting, what exactly did they approve?
-That is a good question.
-The answer is that over two-thirds of Maryland voters approved “the expansion of commercial gaming in the State of Maryland to authorize sports and events betting for the primary purpose of raising revenue for education.”
-This was a key step on the path to sports betting being legalized, because the Maryland constitution requires any expansion of gambling in the state to be approved by a public vote.
+Back in November 2020, over two-thirds of Maryland voters approved “the expansion of commercial gaming in the State of Maryland to authorize sports and events betting for the primary purpose of raising revenue for education.”
+This was a key step on the path to sports betting being legalized because the Maryland constitution requires any expansion of gambling in the state to be approved by a public vote.

-With the public vote secured, the hard work now begins.
-Since the ballot initiative did not include any specific regulatory framework for sports betting aside from naming the Maryland State Lottery and Gaming Control Commission as the regulator, the legislature still has to pass a bill that creates such a framework.
-Almost everything else, including who is allowed to apply for licenses, will be decided by the legislature.
+With the public vote secured, the hard work began in early 2021.
+Since the ballot initiative did not include any specific regulatory framework for sports betting aside from naming the Maryland State Lottery and Gaming Control Commission as the regulator, the legislature still had to pass a bill that creates such a framework.
+Almost everything else, including who is allowed to apply for licenses, was decided by the legislature.

 In February 2021, Representative Adrienne Jones, the Speaker of the Maryland House of Delegates, introduced legislation that would provide the necessary framework to implement legalized sports betting in the state.
-The bill, HR 940, is important not only because it was introduced by the Speaker, the most influential legislator in the state, but also because it outlines what likely will and won’t be included in any final legislative plan signed into law by the Governor.
-Let’s go over what is in and out of the Speaker’s bill:
+The bill, HR 940, was introduced by the House Speaker and passed after a great deal of negotiation and compromise.
+It laid the groundwork for what became the sports betting rules that all sportsbooks must now abide by.
+Let’s go over what is in and out of the sports betting regulations:

 Casinos – All six of Maryland’s casinos are eligible to apply for a sports betting license.